expo/expo/docs/versions/unversioned/sdk/camera.md

 title: Camera
 ---

 A React component that renders a preview for the device's either front or back camera.
 Camera's parameters like zoom, auto focus, white balance and flash mode are adjustable.
-With use of `Camera` one can also take photos that are saved to the app's cache.
+With use of `Camera` one can also take photos and record videos that are saved to the app's cache.
 Only one Camera preview is supported by Expo right now.

 Requires `Permissions.CAMERA`.
+Video recording requires `Permissions.AUDIO_RECORDING`.

 ### Basic Example